WordPress.com for Your Blog

 Let's also change the blog's theme.
 But first save the new post you created, by clicking the blue Publish button.
 Be warned that the process of saving a new or modified post can be extremely time-consuming — far longer than should be needed given the relatively small amount of information being saved to the WordPress.com database.
 This would be one more reason for choosing your own WordPress installation in your own hosting account.

 To change your blog's theme, go to the Appearance section of the sidebar, and choose Themes.
 By default, your blog's theme is set to Kubrick, and can be changed to any one of dozens of available themes (79, as of this writing).
-In our case, we will choose a theme called "Cutline".
+In this case, I will choose a theme called "Cutline".
 Again, the process of changing your site's theme can take a long time.